sitbon/lazi/README.md

 and use conf modules provided by other packages.

 Configuration is not yet controllable via environment variables, but this is planned for the future.
+Update: Supported for DEBUG_TRACING.

 It's also possible to manually change the configuration at runtime, with the caveat that some variables may have already been used by